7. Structure and Metamorphism

 Figure 133 – Fault plane filled with mylonite (Buffelsfontein Mine, Stillfontein, South Africa).

 Finally, as mentioned above, faulting takes place under brittle environments.
 The stress release in such fields tend to develop fault sets that are close to perpendicular to each other and they are termed Conjugate Faults.
 Again, evidence of such occurrences are far more easy to visualise in a global scale and become very distinct when they are sufficiently strong to control the geomorphology .
 Once more I make use of Google maps to show a rather impressive example, where the Douro River, in the North of Portugal, at one stage flows on an almost straight line in a SSW direction, to sharply veer to another very straight line, but now in a WNW direction (centre of figure 133B).
-Those lines are so straight that there can be no doubt that they represent a strong set of conjugate faults.
+Those lines are so straight that there can be no doubt they represent a strong set of conjugate faults.

 Figure 133B - Example of geomorphological control by conjugate faults (Douro River, Portugal)